boginw/P5/report/2 Iteration 1/The Chassis Design.md

 ## The Design of the Vehicle's Chassis
 This section includes a thorough description of how the car was built and the reasoning behind the design.

-Most vehicles that are driven on the road are more or less square shaped.
-Why?
-In this subsection, reasoning of why exactly this design choice is a good way to construct the LEGO car's chassis will be described.
-The design of the car will not change during the rest of this project unless good arguments of why such a decision must be made is put forward for discussion.
+Most vehicles on the road are more or less square shaped.
+In this subsection, the reasoning of why exactly this design choice is a good way to construct the LEGO car's chassis will be described.

 ### The Shape of the Car

 Cars today are typically designed in one of two ways when considering the body and frame: A *unibody* and a *body-on-frame* type of car.
-The table below lists a few pros and cons on why one is prefered over the other [^unibody_vs_body_on _frame].
+The table below lists a few pros and cons on why one is preferred over the other [^unibody_vs_body_on _frame].

 | Features          |     | Unibody | Body-on-frame |
 | ----------------- | --- | ------- | ------------- |